MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

   If you enable this policy, you can set the proxy server URL used by Microsoft Edge Update in your organization.

-  This policy is applied only if you have selected manual proxy settings in the '[Choose how to specify proxy server settings](#proxymode)' policy.
+  This policy is applied only if you have selected manual proxy settings in the '[Choose how to specify a proxy server settings](#proxymode)' policy.

-  Don't configure this policy if you have selected a proxy setting other than manual in the '[Choose how to specify proxy server settings](#proxymode)' policy.
+  Don't configure this policy if you have selected a proxy setting other than manual in the '[Choose how to specify a proxy server settings](#proxymode)' policy.
 #### Windows information and settings
 ##### Group Policy (ADMX) info
 - GP unique name: ProxyServer
-- GP name: Address or URL of proxy server
+- GP name: Address or URL of a proxy server
 - GP path: Administrative Templates/Microsoft Edge Update/Proxy Server
 - GP ADMX file name: msedgeupdate.admx
 ##### Windows Registry Settings